October 22, 2021

 When you have a developer in-house and they leave on holiday, your project suddenly stops and it's on hold.
 We needed a more scalable approach for the development of our platform.
 We would have not survived if it weren’t for Monterail.
 We value the partnership and think of them as an extended familyJohn Duisberg Co-founder of Cooleaf

-Facing the challenges against modern organizations and a fast-paced work environment, businesses need to adapt.
+Facing the challenges of modern organizations and a fast-paced work environment, businesses need to adapt.
 Cooleaf’s goal is to target the space of vendors with old-school technology and get them to shift to a techy-HR experience.

 The HR tech market alone has amounted to nearly 47.5 billion U.S. dollars.
 Cooleaf founders recognize the vast opportunity there is in the HR industry, which is why they plan to double their team in number, become a go-to brand for employee experience, and expand to Europe and Asia.